C++11: Features removed or deprecated

 The term sequence point was removed, being replaced by specifying that either one operation is sequenced before another, or that two operations are unsequenced.

-The former use of the keyword export was removed.
-The keyword itself remains, being reserved for potential future use.
+The use of the keyword export, along with exported templates, were removed.
+The export keyword remained reserved, and was later reintroduced in C++20 with the addition of modules.

 Dynamic exception specifications are deprecated.
 Compile-time specification of non-exception-throwing functions is available with the noexcept keyword, which is useful for optimization.

 std::auto_ptr is deprecated, having been superseded by std::unique_ptr.

 Function object base classes (std::unary_function, std::binary_function), adapters to pointers to functions and adapters to pointers to members, and binder classes are all deprecated.

+Annex D.2 states: "The use of the register keyword as a storage-class-specifier (§7.1.1) is deprecated."